sergueik/springboot_study/basic-uppy-react/README.md

 ```sh
 docker stop example; docker container prune -f ; docker image prune -f
 ```

+### Use System Node.js

+The `frontend-maven-plugin` by default cannot directly use a globally installed system `Node.js` binary: the plugin's core philosophy is to always download and isolate a local `Node` installation to guarantee identical build environments across different machines.
+To use system node, switch to plugin `exec-maven-plugin` - this is done in profile 'react2'

 ### Background

 __React__ is very unbeleivably complex - age?.
 Over the years.